 System Information is an alternate method that lets you Check Number of Cores in CPU without involving any software.
 For this reason, the steps are:

 Step-1: Click on the Start Menu on your computer and in the search box, type system information.
+Press Enter to open the System Information app.
 By default, System Summary is selected.

 Step-2: On the right pane, you can see a list of items that describes every detail of your PC.
 Come down slowly checking the items until you see the Processor on the list.
 In any case, if you have two processors, the list shows both of them separately.
 Carefully, look at the Value of Processor and you can see the number of Cores (see screenshot).

 Among all the procedures to check the number of cores in CPU, the quickest one is to verify it using the Task Manager.
 To accomplish the whole task, pursue the given steps.

 Step-1: Launch Task Manager on your computer and there are two ways to achieve it.
 You can press CTRL + SHIFT + ESC shortcut keys altogether to open it.
 Instead, you can put a right-click on the Start Menu and from the list of options, choose “Task Manager“.